-|English||Our English will include narrative analysis and persuasive writing.
+|English||Our English will include narratives, instruction writing, playscripts and persuasive writing.
 Our learning will include: word reading, spoken language and comprehension, spelling, grammar, punctuation, vocabulary, handwriting and composition.|

 |Maths||In Maths we will work on: number, measurement, geometry and statistics, including problem-solving and investigation activities.|

-|Computing||Some aspects of computing will be learnt by application throughout the curriculum, via use of the Internet, communicating and recording, but also sometimes through specific learning activities around programming and control skills.
-The specific area of learning for this term will be internet safety, using the internet for research, word processing.|
+|Computing||Some aspects of computing will be learnt by application throughout the curriculum, via use of the internet, communicating and recording, but also sometimes through specific learning activities around programming and control skills.
+The specific areas of learning for this term will be internet safety, using the internet for research and coding.|

-|We follow the Social and Emotional Aspects of Learning (SEAL) curriculum and also use Circle Time to promote self-expression and confidence.
-During this term the aspects we will investigate are Going for Goals and Good to be Me.|
+|Personal, Health and Social Education||We follow the Social and Emotional Aspects of Learning (SEAL) curriculum and use Circle Time to promote self-expression and confidence.
+During this term the aspects we will investigate are New Beginnings and Getting On.|

-|Sessions on Mondays and Wednesdays.
+|Physical Education||Sessions on Tuesdays and Wednesdays.
 Please come prepared for both indoor and outdoor PE.
 We will also regularly exercise mid-afternoon.|

-|The current Norfolk Agreed Syllabus provides the framework for teaching BV in our school.
-This term we will find out about Hinduism and creation stories in different religions.
+|Beliefs and Values||The current Norfolk Agreed Syllabus provides the framework for teaching BV in our school.
+This term we will find out about Christianity and the church as part of the community.|

-|Developing out understanding of spoken and written French.|
+|Foreign Languages||Developing our understanding of spoken and written French.|

-Spelling and times tables are tested on Friday.
+Spellings and times tables are tested on Friday.

 Team spellings are tested on Thursday.